HenrikBengtsson/future/revdep/problems.md

     Warning: `guides(<scale> = FALSE)` is deprecated.
 Please use `guides(<scale> = "none")` instead.
     There are 10 raster layers

+    Warning: Strategy 'multiprocess' is deprecated in future (>= 1.20.0) [2020-10-30].
+Instead, explicitly specify either 'multisession' (recommended) or 'multicore'.
+In the current R session, 'multiprocess' equals 'multicore'.
     ...
     Quitting from lines 205-210 (BlockCV_for_SDM.Rmd)
     Error: processing vignette 'BlockCV_for_SDM.Rmd' failed with diagnostics: